PatternsTechGit/PT_GithubRepos/README.md

 >
 > A branch is a **unique set of code changes** with a unique name.
 Each repository can have one or more branches.
 The main branch — the one where all **changes eventually get merged** back into, and is called master.
 Branches allow us to develop features, fix bugs, and we can safely experiment with new ideas in a contained area of your repository.
 >
-> :arrow_right: Use the following command in the CLI to create a your branch
+> :arrow_right: Go inside the cloned repository and open command line by right-clicking the folder.
+Use the following command in the CLI to create a your branch.
 >
 >```powershell
 > git checkout -b ＜your branch name＞